 may have originated in the Middle East during the first millennium AD, and versions are found throughout Europe and Asia.
 The hammered dulcimer became popular in England during

 the reign of King James I (1566-1625), and British colonists brought it to America

 prior to the Revolution.

-In contrast, the Appalacian mountain dulcimer is a relatively new instrument and is uniquely American.
-It was born in the Appalachian mountains in the early 1800's and appears to be related
+contrast, the Appalacian mountain dulcimer is a relatively new instrument and is uniquely American.
+It was born in the Appalachian mountains in the early 1800's and appears to be related to German, Scandinavian

-Dulcimers because they are played resting in the player’s lap, and the three or four strings have frets like a modern
+are played resting in the player’s lap, and the three or four strings have frets like a modern guitar.

-The music played on mountain and hammered dulcimers is based in traditional American culture: the aurally transmitted
+music played on mountain and hammered dulcimers is based in traditional American culture: the aurally transmitted fiddle tunes,

-fiddle tunes, folk songs and sacred songs (gospel tunes, shape note hymns and spirituals) that were integral to work, play
+folk songs and sacred songs (gospel tunes, shape note hymns and spirituals) that were integral to work, play and worship before